-Cyber operations officers oversee both offensive and defensive cyberspace operations in support of the full range of military programs.
-Offensive operations involve the application of computer capabilities to target the capabilities of enemies and hostile adversaries.
+Cyber-operations officers oversee both offensive and defensive cyberspace operations in support of the full range of military programs.
+Offensive operations involve the application of computer power to target the capabilities of enemies and hostile adversaries.
 Defensive operations involve protecting data, networks, net-centric capabilities, and other designated systems.
 Some cyber officers focus on offensive or defensive operations, while others integrate the two to support military operations.

-Education administrators manage personnel development programs and determine who needs training, what skills need to be improved, and how a training program can be designed and executed.
-They direct the development of learning objectives and lesson plans, and they oversee all aspects of instructional programs from designing course content to actual training implementation.
+Education administrators manage personnel development programs and determine training requirements, including program design and execution.
+They direct the development of learning objectives and lesson plans and oversee all aspects of instructional programs from designing course content to training implementation.